 For example, a recent study showed that after only three years, the TCO of Cloud-based systems was greater than on-premise solutions.
 In addition, while the initial investment was largely absorbed in year one for on-premise systems, costs increased at a steady rate with hosted PBX systems.

 2. The Value of Specific vs. Bundled Functionality

-If customization is important, buyers should make this clear up-front when working with PBX providers.
+If customization is important, buyers should make this clear up-front when working with providers.
 Buyers may have to shop around to find a hosted provider that offers the perfect bundle.
 Alternatively, buyers should have a detailed list of features for hosted providers to ensure they are given an accurate price quote.

 3. Ease of Customization

 Customization is often attainable with on-premise systems, as an on-staff IT professional commonly oversees the system’s deployment and management.
 With hosted systems, customization is often handled by the provider.
 While vendors may offer some customization, they are often unable to make extreme customizations for every customer.